This information does not apply to student interns who are paid by their home countries or institutions.

 - Valid I-94 - How to Print the Automated I-94

 If your application is successful:

 - Request a receipt from the person who assists you at the Social Security Office.
 With the receipt you can complete the required payroll paperwork with the Payroll Office at UMass Dartmouth, even before you receive the official Social Security card in the mail.

 - If you do not get a receipt you will have to wait until you receive the Social Security card in the mail.

 - The Social Security application usually is approved within two weeks and mailed the local address you provided on the application.
 You can obtain your new number earlier by calling the Social Security Administration five (5) working days after you have made your application.
 They can be reached at 1-800-772-1213

 - After you receive your Social Security Number, you are eligible to work on campus; however, Social Security Numbers DO NOT authorize off-campus employment.

 - Family members traveling with you in J-2 status may be allowed to work in the US with permission from the U.S. Department of Homeland Security.
 Please consult the ISSC for help with applying for employment authorization.

 - Protect your Social Security Number.
-See this helpful summary on protecting your Social Security number and giving it only to authorized people and organizations.
+See this helpful on protecting your Social Security number and giving it only to authorized people and organizations.